 Additional information about SUNY Oswego can be found at www.oswego.edu.

-SUNY Oswego is an Affirmative Action Employer.
+SUNY Oswego is committed to enhancing its diversity.
+SUNY Oswego is an Affirmative Action Employer and encourages applications from professionals of color, women, individuals with disabilities, and veterans.
 In accordance with INS regulations, successful applicants must be legally able to work in the United States, per the Immigration Reform and Control Act of 1986.

 Requests for reasonable accommodations of a disability during the application and/or interview process should be made to the Human Resources Office.